dreadflopp/dreadsskyrimbuild/content/Post Installation/_index.md

 ## Generating body and armor meshes

-Build body and armor meshes using BodySlide following these instructions:
+CBBE users need to build body and armor meshes using BodySlide following these instructions:

 1. Run BodySlide x64 through Mod Organizer
 1. In the *Outfit/Body* dropdown menu, choose *CBBE NeverNude* (this will also prevent NSFW images).